spatialos/gdk-for-unity/docs/content/commands.md

     * Receiving a response - `WorldCommands.EntityQuery.CommandResponses`.
 This contains a list of `WorldCommands.EntityQuery.ReceivedResponse`.

-When a response is received, the Unity GDK attaches the corresponding responses ECS component to the ECS entity that originally sent the request.
+When a response is received, the Unity GDK attaches an ECS component to the ECS entity that originally sent the request.
+The ECS component it attaches corresponds to the response it receives.

 Here's an example of creating a SpatialOS entity: